Breast augmentation: Therapy

 Breast augmentation via autologous fat grafts allows the oncological breast surgeon to consider conservative breast surgery procedures that usually are precluded by the presence of alloplastic breast implants, e.g. lumpectomy, if cancer is detected in an implant-augmented breast.
 In previously augmented patients, aesthetic outcomes cannot be ensured without removing the implant and performing mastectomy.
 Moreover, radiotherapy treatment is critical to reducing cancerous recurrence and to the maximal conservation of breast tissue; yet, radiotherapy of an implant-augmented breast much increases the incidence of medical complications – capsular contracture, infection, extrusion, and poor cosmetic outcome.

 Post-cancer breast reconstruction

 After mastectomy, surgical breast reconstruction with autogenous skin flaps and with breast implants can produce subtle deformities and deficiencies resultant from such global breast augmentation, thus the breast reconstruction is incomplete.
 In which case, fat graft injection can provide the missing coverage and fullness, and might relax the breast capsule.
 The fat can be injected as either large grafts or as small grafts, as required to correct difficult axillary deficiencies, improper breast contour, visible implant edges, capsular contracture, and tissue damage consequent to radiation therapy.

+Bodily injuries

+Various female wrestlers are acknowledged to have obtained bodily injuries which resulted from breast implant-related injuries.